samueldsingh/data-engineering/sql/1-introduction.md

 This query will return employees from the `employees` table whose `dept_id` matches an existing department in the `departments` table.

 In summary, SQL provides various ways to exclude rows from a result set based on specific conditions using the `WHERE` clause, `NOT` keyword, and subqueries.
 These mechanisms allow you to control which rows are included or excluded in the final result based on your requirements.

-## 11. What is the order of execution of SQL commands?

-In SQL, the order of execution of SQL commands generally follows the sequence of clauses within a single statement.
-However, for a more complex query involving multiple statements or transactions, the order of execution can vary.
-Here's a simplified overview of the order of execution for a single SQL statement:

-1. **FROM**: Specifies the source tables or views from which data will be retrieved.

-2. **JOIN**: Combines rows from different tables based on specified conditions.

-3. **WHERE**: Filters rows based on specified conditions.

-4. **GROUP BY**: Groups rows that have the same values in specified columns.

-5. **HAVING**: Filters grouped rows based on specified conditions.

-6. **SELECT**: Retrieves columns or expressions to be displayed in the result set.

-7. **DISTINCT**: Removes duplicate rows from the result set.

-8. **ORDER BY**: Sorts the result set based on specified columns.

-9. **LIMIT/OFFSET**: Retrieves a subset of rows from the result set.

-10. **INSERT/UPDATE/DELETE**: Modifies data in the tables.

-11. **COMMIT/ROLLBACK**: Commits or rolls back a transaction.

-Keep in mind that the actual execution order might vary depending on the specific database management system you are using, as different systems may optimize the execution plan differently.
-Additionally, if your SQL statement involves subqueries, views, or more complex operations, the order of execution may involve more steps and substeps.

 ```MySQL password : sam@1234```